Best Online Master’s Degrees in: Natural Resources Management

 Graduates who earn their master’s degree in natural resource management are equipped with the analytical, research, and problem-solving skills needed to fill supervisory positions in conservation science, forestry, fish and wildlife management, academia, or research.
 Most positions will be with local, state, and federal government agencies.
 However, some positions may be available with private companies.

 For those interested in advancing their careers in academia or research, a Ph.D. is often required.
 According to the U.S. Bureau of Labor Statistics, the demand for conservation scientists and foresters is expected to increase by 5% from 2010 to 2020.
 This is significantly slower than the 14% growth expected for jobs overall.
-In 2010, the median salary for conservation scientists was $59,310.
+The median salary for conservation scientists was $59,310.
 The majority of professionals in this field were employed by the federal government, followed by the state government.
 Those who worked in the scientific research and development services industry earned the highest salaries, at a mean of $78,390 a year.
 Please note, however, that actual openings and starting salaries are influenced by a number of factors such as location, level of work experience, education, the specific industry or employer, and the economic climate.